Zobeewan/emergent-quantum-statistics/README.md

 - The particle correctly samples the 2D field, with empirical density ρ(x,y) ≈ |(x,y)|²
-- Although ψ psi is a scalar field, analysis of the probability current reveals local vectorial structures (vortices), suggesting a possible connection with intrinsic angular momentum (spin)
+- Although ψ is a scalar field, analysis of the probability current reveals local vectorial structures (vortices), suggesting a possible connection with intrinsic angular momentum (spin)